sebymiano/un-orchestrator/use-cases/elastic_router/deployment_scripts/README.md

 # Deployment Scripts (Elastic Router Demo)
 These scripts automate the creation of virtual environment for ER-demo.
-It prepares an Ubuntu (14.04 LTS, 64bit) virtual machine and deploys all required components in there.
+They prepare an Ubuntu (14.04 LTS, 64bit) virtual machine and deploy all required components in there.

 ## Prerequisites
 A host machine must install following software components to run these scripts.

 ### Vagrant
-Vagrant is free and open-source solution to create and configure lightweight, reproducible, and portable development environments.
-The [official website](https://www.vagrantup.com/downloads.html) offers installation binaries for different platform.
-Vagrant needs a virtualizer (VirtualBox is recommended in here) to operate with.
+Vagrant is free and open-source solution used to create and configure lightweight, reproducible, and portable development environments.
+Its [official website](https://www.vagrantup.com/downloads.html) offers installation binaries for different host platform.
+Note that Vagrant needs a virtualizer (VirtualBox is recommended in here) to operate with.

 ### Oracle VM VirtualBox
 VirtualBox is a free and open-source general-purpose virtualizer for x86 hardware.
 Download and install instructions are available on [official website](https://www.virtualbox.org/wiki/Downloads).